 If you are having any trouble starting in the warm weather, forget it when there is a cold snap.
 You will be dead in the water.
 Do yourself a favor and go ahead and replace both batteries.
 You can’t expect 9 or 10-year-old batteries to do the job.
 Go ahead and bite the bullet and get new batteries.

-For our friends in the extreme cold you may need to look further.
+For our friends in the extreme cold, you may need to look further.
 In some cases, it will be necessary to buy a battery with a larger capacity.
-The other option would to install a battery warmer. these come in two varieties, the “hot plate” warmer that sits under the batteries and cooks them. or the “blanket” warmer which wraps around them keeping them snug as a bug.
+The other option would install a battery warmer. these come in two varieties, the “hot plate” warmer that sits under the batteries and cooks them. or the “blanket” warmer which wraps around them keeping them snug as a bug.

-2. Wait to start
+2. Wait to start your engines

 Do not attempt to start the vehicle until the indicator lamp has turned off.
 The glow plugs or intake heater must heat up the air in or on the way to the combustion chamber in order to create the correct temperature for Diesel to burn and combust.
 That is why when you do not wait and try to crank it the engine takes longer to start and when it does it runs terrible.

 The cord dangling from the front of your truck or hidden someone in your grill is not for decoration.
 You need to plug the truck in cold weather if your Diesel is equipped with a block heater.
 All you need is a 110v plugin and you’re good to go.